 The Best There Is At What He's Done1 of 12

-With Marvel's just-announced seriesThe Return of Wolverine solidifying Logan's return this fall, we’re looking back at how Logan became the best there is at what he does.
+With a new era for Logan ahead, we're looking back at the best stories ever told with the best there is at what he does.

 Enemy of the State2 of 12